 The difficulty in collecting accurate and comprehensive data on student suicide is a major issue, as it makes it impossible for districts to know that they have a mental health problem.
 Without these statistics, districts cannot allocate resources effectively, and students who are struggling with mental health issues may not receive the support they need.

 To address this issue, Find the Light authored a bill called AJ’s Law, which would require districts and health departments to maintain publicly available statistics on student suicide and overdose.
-The bill would enable districts to better understand the scope of the problem and allocate resources more effectively to support student mental health.
+The bill would have enabled districts to better understand the scope of the problem and allocate resources more effectively to support student mental health.

 In memory of AJ and all those who have lost their lives to suicide, Find the Light is committed to raising awareness of the importance of mental health support for students and improving access to care.